Home > Blog Posts > Automatic vs. Manual: Licence Restrictions Across States

-Positives and negatives of each licence
+Positives and negatives of automatic vs manual licences

 While getting an automatic licence used to be stigmatised only a few years ago, the general trend has changed and more people are opting for automatic licences.
 The reason may be that there are more automatic cars available, making the hassle of a manual licence less necessary and desirable.
 So, what should you do?
 Is a manual or an automatic licence best?

 Getting a manual licence gives you the option to drive both automatic or manual vehicles.
 Therefore, you are more flexible in your choice of cars.
 This is especially true if you travel overseas where manual cars may be more common as it’s easier for you to get a cheap rental anywhere.
 Additionally, you never know when having a manual licence may be handy.
 You might have to drive someone else’s vehicle in case of an emergency or it may be a part of your job requirements.
 Either way, you will have the possibility to choose what car you would like to drive.

 - Performance control.
 Driving at low revs may be able to save fuel and improve the performance of your car long term.
 Most manual cars are also more fuel-efficient.
 Either way, you have more control if you shift gears manually.